 How we use your information at the Defence Academy of the United Kingdom

 The following is to explain your rights and to give you information you are entitled to under the Data Protection Act 2018.
+Please note this refers to your personal data (your name; address and anything that could be used to identify you personally).

 MOD Data Protection Officer